Occupation Report ยท Healthcare

 Your personalised plan

-Surgeons score 11/100 on average — but your score depends on seniority, location, and skills.
+Surgeons score 11/100 on average — but your number depends on seniority, sector, and whether Surgical documentation & operative notes is most of your week or a corner of it.

 Not a Surgeon?
 Check your own score.